flatcar-archive/flatcar-docs/docs/installing/cloud/gcp.md

 ## Using Flatcar Container Linux

 Now that you have a machine booted it is time to play around.
-Check out the [Flatcar Container Linux Quickstart](quickstart) guide or dig into [more specific topics](https://docs.flatcar-linux.org).
+Check out the [Flatcar Container Linux Quickstart][quickstart] guide or dig into [more specific topics][doc-index].

+[mounting-storage]: ../../setup/storage/mounting-storage
+[quickstart]: ../
+[doc-index]: ../../